githubixx/ansible-role-longhorn-kubernetes/README.md

 # it afterwards is no fun...
 #
 # Remove the comment (#) in-front of the next two lines to enable the
 # setting.
+The label key "longhorn.components" and its value
+# "user" are just examples.
+You can use whatever valid label key name and
+# key value you want of course.
 # longhorn_node_selector_user:
-#   longhorn-system-components: "true"
+#   longhorn.components: user

 # Basically same as above but for "system components".
 That's basically:
 #